Interview – Lizzy Borden

 CrypticRock.com – Yes, that is really not too much to ask.
 With My Midnight Things due out, can we expect new more Lizzy Borden music sooner than later?
 Or will it be the last for a while?

 Lizzy Borden – No, I am so excited to get back into this.
 I missed this part of it, I got into this to be a recording artist as well as a performer.
-The last 11 years, I have just been a performer.
+For the last 11 years, I have just been a performer.
 I signed a 3 album deal and I am already putting the skeleton together for the next album.
-I have already written a few pieces, kind of know what the theme is going to be.
+I have already written a few pieces, and kind of know what the theme is going to be.
 I am excited to put it all together.
 I imagine, depending on how long this tour lasts, you will see within 1 1/2 or 2 years, you will see the next Lizzy Borden album for sure.

 CrypticRock.com – Excellent, a lot of positive things happening!